Skip to content

 Findings appear in the console or an output file (locally)

-You can verify this: disconnect the machine from the network and the analyze run still completes.
+You can verify this: with the rule cache restored and a valid license in place, disconnect the machine from the network and the analyze run still completes.

 What goes over the network

-Both calls contain no source code, only metadata (version, platform, API key).
+All of these calls contain no source code, only metadata (versions, platform, profile names, API key).

 What bochmann-software can know about your code